An explanation of Mondrian's oeuvre by Michael Sciam

 Fig. 7 is based on the interaction of two perpendicular lines and two segments, which generate six planes tending toward square proportions.

 They all differentiate from one another through barely perceptible variations in their proportions.
-One is larger (with a slightly greater degree of vertical development) and one is yellow and others white or grayish-white:
+One is larger (with a slightly greater degree of vertical development), one is yellow and others white or grayish-white:

 Composition 1 with Yellow and Light Gray, 1930, Piet Mondrian